 - Any Signs Of Blood In Her Stool

-If you see any of these signs, you should take your bunny to your veterinarian immediately.
+If your rabbit has eaten plastic and you see any of these signs, you should take your bunny to your veterinarian immediately.

 Your vet will first confirm the signs of discomfort or pain with a physical examination of your rabbit.
 If the vet agrees that there might be an issue, he’ll probably recommend an x-ray and maybe even surgery to remove the obstruction.